StableBetStableBet

 Ground Conditions

-The going for the November Handicap is almost always on the soft side of good, and genuinely heavy ground is far from unusual.
+The going for the November Handicap is almost always on the soft side of good, and truly heavy ground is far from unusual.
 Doncaster's drainage has improved significantly in recent decades, which means the course handles rain better than it once did, but late November in South Yorkshire is never going to produce firm ground.
 Punters should expect conditions ranging from good to soft at best to heavy at worst.

 The Weather Factor